MyroG/MyroP-shader-dump/SomnaGlass/README.md

 Fresnel : It's a rim light effect
 Lastly, there are also autioLink related settings.

-For optimal result, do not compress the "Somna Mask" texture.
+For optimal result, do not compress the "SomnaPattern" texture.
 I would recommend playing around with each setting to see what each setting really does!

 ## License

 The shader is licensed under the MIT license.
-The "Somna_Pattern-6.png" texture is licensed under the Furality, Inc. Asset License Version 1.5, full license can be found in the LICENSE_FURALITY.txt file
+Since the "SomnaPattern" texture is based on the Furality creator asset, it is licensed under the Furality Inc. Asset License Version 1.5 (https://furality.org/asset-license)